jimmoffitt/rbSearchAPI/ReadMe.md

 Example usage:

+At a minimum, the following parameters are needed to make a Search API request:

+* Authentication details: username and password.
+They can be provided on command-line or as part of a specified command-line.
+* Account name or Search API URL.
+If account name is provided, the URL is deter

-These examples pass in a configuration file that contains information like accoutn, username, and password:
+These examples pass in a configuration file that contains information like account name, username, and password:
 * $ruby ./search_api.rb -c './myConfig.yaml' -r './rules/myRules.yaml'
 * $ruby ./search_api.rb -c './myConfig.yaml' -r './rules/myRules.yaml' -s 7d
 * $ruby ./search_api.rb -c './myConfig.yaml' -r './rules/myRules.yaml' -s '2013-11-01 06:00' -e '2013-11-01 06:00'